-As the business grew so did Merieta's family.
-When the great-grandchildren were old enough, they started to work at the shop also.
-That is the reason why the paper towel holder in the coffee room is so low – it was used by the 4 and 5 year-olds when they did their first job of cleaning the tables!
+It wasn't too long before Merieta’s son-in-law Chet was also working in the kitchen.
+His favorite donut to decorate was the raised donut with frosting, which he named “Chet's Best.”
+As the business grew so did Merieta's 5-generation donut family.
+When the great-grandchildren were old enough, they started to work at the shop too.
+That’s the reason the paper towel holder in the coffee room was always so low – it was used by the 4- and 5-year-olds when they did their first job of cleaning the tables!

 Today . . .

-In 2002, the third generation, Stacey and Dee, took over the day to day operation of the shop.
-This allowed Grandma, age 79, to finally enjoy a summer in Grand Marais without having to get up in the early morning.
-But just because she was not the first one to unlock the door in the morning does not mean she was any less involved in the business.
-She still came in on a regular basis to help set batches of dough, cut Skizzles, or help with cleanup at the end of the day.
-Until her passing in 2008 she was also who we turned to first for advice when we wanted to try something new.
+This allowed “GrammaRita,” age 79, to finally enjoy a summer in Grand Marais without having to get up in the early morning!
+However, just because she was not the first one to unlock the door in the morning doesn’t mean she was any less involved in the business.
+She still came in on a regular basis to set batches of dough, cut Skizzles, or help with clean-up at the end of the day.
+She was who we turned to first for advice and when we wanted to try something new.
 She passed away in 2008, and we miss her every day.